tc-ca/webapp-quickstart/README.md

 _Note: run with `sudo` if on linux._\
 _Note: run `winpty bash` if using git bash before executing the script_

+The setup script will ask you for the following:

+- Database password (you pick, it will give you rules)
+- Hostname (enter webapp)
+- SAML EntityID (hit enter, use the default)
+- Attribute Scope (use the default)
+- Backchannel PKCS12 Password (you pick)
+- Cookie Encryption Key Password (you pick)
+- Backchannel password (enter the same one from before)
+- Browser keystore password (you pick)

+This will configure all the required metadata for the Shibboleth IdP and SP.\
+_Note: that the passwords entered in the setup to configure Shibboleth are stored in plaintext in the configuration files._

 To build all the images and start the stack: `docker-compose up --build`\
 The `--build` is important because the setup script gathers some resources required to run.